Multi-resolution spatio-temporal prediction with application to wind power generation: Introduction

-\emph{Related work.} There has been a extensive research effort devoted to wind prediction (e.g., \cite{LEI2009915, soman2010review, giebel2011state}).
-Early attempts \cite{potter2006very, lange2008new, candy2009comparison} resort to physical models, relying on parameterizations based on a detailed physical description of the atmosphere.
-For instance, the Numeric Weather Prediction (NWP) usually runs 1 or 2 times per day due to the difficulty and cost of acquiring real-time information, which limits its usefulness to medium to long-term forecasts ($> 6$ hours ahead) \cite{LEI2009915, soman2010review}.
-Kosovic et al \cite{Kosovic2020} mentions that "the best strategies for nowcasts (0- to about 3-hour ahead) rely on observations near the wind farm”.
-Many statistical methods \cite{brown1984time, kusiak2010estimation, erdem2011arma, he2014spatio, dowell2015very, jiang2015time, pourhabib2016short} predict the wind speed or power using past observations and time series models, e.g., an autoregressive model (AR).
-These models are simple and provide timely and reasonably accurate predictions.
-Recent work has focused on machine-learning models for wind prediction \cite{mohandes2004support, sideratos2012probabilistic}.
-In particular, recurrent neural networks have been widely adopted to model wind time series and make predictions sequentially \cite{yao2018multidimensional, liu2019wind, yu2019lstm, liu2020novel}.
-However, most of the above methods fail to provide uncertainty quantification about their predictions and do not consider spatio-temporal correlations between observations or assume that spatial correlations are time-invariant.
+An extensive research effort has been devoted to wind prediction (e.g., \cite{giebel2011state, LEI2009915, soman2010review}).
+Early attempts \citep{lange2008new, potter2006very} resort to physical models, relying on parameterizations based on a detailed physical description of the atmosphere.
+For instance, the Numeric Weather Prediction (NWP) usually runs 1 or 2 times per day due to the difficulty and cost of acquiring real-time information, which limits its usefulness to medium to long-term forecasts ($> 6$ hours ahead) \citep{LEI2009915, soman2010review}. \cite{Kosovic2020} mentions that ``the best strategies for nowcasts (0- to about 3-hour ahead) rely on observations near the wind farm.''
+In addition, the parameterization of the physical models requires critical information about the surrounding atmosphere, which could inject bias into the prediction \citep{tascikaraoglu2014review}.
+To provide timely and reasonable predictions, many statistical methods are proposed \citep{brown1984time, erdem2011arma, he2014spatio, kusiak2010estimation, pourhabib2016short} to predict the wind speed or power using past observations.
+For instance, time series models \citep{chen2013garch, torres2005forecast, yatiyana2017wind, zhou2010numerical} have been widely used to provide short-term wind forecasting by aggregating historical wind data at fixed time scale as time sequences.
+Another line of work for wind prediction \citep{babazadeh2012hour, chen2014short} focuses on Kalman filter, improving forecast precision at a minute- or hour-level resolution through dynamically modified prediction weights.
+Recent work has focused on machine-learning models for wind prediction \citep{CHEN2020491, mohandes2004support, SALINAS20201181} to take advantage of their capability for modeling nonlinear dependencies, such as support vector machine (SVM) \citep{mohandes2004support, mi2019wind, yang2015support} and recurrent neural networks \citep{yao2018multidimensional, yu2019lstm}.
+The previously mentioned techniques mostly offer wind forecasting at a coarse, aggregated data resolution without fully harnessing the hierarchical insights embedded within the raw data.
+A few of these methods \citep{chen2013garch, yao2018multidimensional, yu2019lstm} strive to predict wind speed and power at the native high data resolution but fail to manage the uncertainty associated with their predictions.